An Online Event for an Industry Evolved

 The Manifestation of Social Justice in Marketing Materials

 This study was a critical discourse analysis of media produced by higher education institutions.
 The study aimed to uncover how universities manifest social justice discourses in their marketing efforts.
 Diversity discourses differentiate from social justice discourses in that they do not explicitly advocate for action that addresses inequities faced by marginalized groups.
 This study found that diversity discourses were rampant in university marketing websites, though the definitions of diversity were vague.
-This study also found that social justice discourses were more silent than diversity discourses; additionally, social justice rhetoric often came from the voices of quoted students, not the institution.
+This study also found that social justice discourses were more silent than diversity discourses.
+Through this presentation, Dr. Esra Hashem provides recommendations on how you can use your role in higher education marketing to advocate for social justice.

 The Digital is Now- Making the College Search Acessible